Dr Nick West

 My PhD looked at how pathologists can determine the optimal operation for patients with colon and low rectal cancer, and how this can be fed back to surgeons to improve outcomes for patients.
 I also developed tumour cell density as a novel method of assessing the degree of response to preoperative therapy in colorectal cancer.
 I started as an NIHR Clinical Lecturer in 2012 and successfully completed my Fellowship of the Royal College of Pathologists.
-I started my UAF in November 2015, split 50:50 between my academic activities and NHS service work.
+I commences a University Academic Fellowship in November 2015 and was promoted to Associate Professor in April 2019.
+My time is split 50:50 between my academic activities and NHS service work.
 I regularly supervise undergraduate medical students undertaking research projects and postgraduate MD/PhD students, and I am a Fellow of the Higher Education Academy.

 In the NHS I have a specialist interest in gastrointestinal histopathology and am involved in the development of the routine molecular pathology service.
-Externally, I am a scientific member of the NCRI Colorectal CSG and a member of the surgical subgroup.
-I am also a committee member of the Pathological Society of Great Britain and Ireland and a member of the research subcommittee.
+Externally, I am a scientific member of the NCRI Colorectal CSG.
 I sit on the trial management group of 11 colorectal cancer trials and am a member of the NCRI CMPath initiative.
-I have served as a regular faculty member for the Pelican Cancer Foundation national training programmes in low rectal cancer (LOREC), significant polyps and early cancers (SPECC) and advanced cancers (IMPACT).
 I was awarded an honorary associate professorship at Aarhus University in 2018.
+I have previosuly served as a committee member and trustee of the Pathological Society of Great Britain & Ireland and have been a regular faculty member for the Pelican Cancer Foundation national training programmes in low rectal cancer (LOREC), significant polyps and early cancers (SPECC) and advanced cancers (IMPACT).

 My research identifies ways to improve outcomes for patients with colorectal cancer, largely through clinical trials.
 I am currently working on over 20 phase II and III national and international clinical trials involving the development and validation of new molecular predictors of response to therapy, and surgical technologies.
 Our research group has strong links with surgeons, oncologists and radiologists in Leeds, and collaborate extensively with a number of groups across the UK and internationally.
 Our clinical trials are displayed on our website www.virtualpathology.leeds.ac.uk/clinical